Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups

-\begin{theoremC} For any finitely generated, finite lamination subgroup $\Gamma \subgroup \IAThree$ which is not (virtually) abelian and has (virtually) abelian restrictions, there is a finite index normal subgroup $N \subgroup \Gamma$ and there is an action $N \act X$ on a hyperbolic space, such that the following hold: \begin{enumerate} \item Every element of $N$ acts elliptically or loxodromically on~$X$. \item The action $N \act X$ is nonelementary. \item Every element of $[N,N]$ is either elliptic or WWPD with respect to the action $N \act X$. \end{enumerate} \end{theoremC}
+\begin{theoremC} For any finitely generated, finite lamination subgroup $\Gamma \subgroup \IAThree$ which is not (virtually) abelian and has (virtually) abelian restrictions, there is a finite index normal subgroup $N \subgroup \Gamma$ and an action $N \act X$ on a hyperbolic space, such that: \begin{enumerate} \item Every element of $N$ acts elliptically or loxodromically on~$X$. \item The action $N \act X$ is nonelementary. \item Every loxodromic element of $[N,N]$ is a strongly axial, WWPD element with respect to the action $N \act X$. \end{enumerate} \end{theoremC}